useR-2018/website/content/registration.md

 3. There are three possible times for tutorials, Tues morning and afternoon, Wed morning.
 There will be beginner and intermediate tracks, with a range of topics in each.
 There will be 6 concurrent tutorials in each session.
 Each person can sign up for a maximum of 3 tutorials, one for each time slot.
 Choice of tutorials will be provided when that programme is finalised.

 Registration will not available on-site.
 Registration will close in June, or earlier if all places are filled.

+Click here if you are ready to [submit an abstract](https://goo.gl/forms/fWETwXsdfMbkFhJD3) to present a talk, poster or lightning talk.